DBXVII/aigallery/README.md

 ---

 ## Technologies used
+-Languages:

 - HTML 5
 - CSS3
 - Font Awesome
-- Github, Giptod and Git
+- Github, Giptod and Git.
 -Javascript for the Top button.

 ---